Dr. Denelle Wallace, Dean

 PED 380 Elementary Physical Education Methods (3 Credits)

-Student will examine current issues in elementary physical education, curriculum models, construct and teach developmentally appropriate units, establish a sound understanding of organizational techniques and methodology focusing on effective use of acade
+Students will examine current issues in elementary, physical education, construct, and teach developmentally appropriate lessons,, establish a sound understanding of, organizational techniques and methodology focusing, on effective use of academic, learning time, andcritique teaching methods., Additionally, students will construct, and apply ongoing authentic assessments, appropriate for the content, context,, learner differences and grade.

-PED 380H Elementary Physical Education Methods - Honors (3 Credits)
+PED 380H Hnrs Elementary Physical Ed Methods (3 Credits)

-Student will examine current issues in elementary physical education, construct and teach developmentally appropriate units, establish a sound understanding of organizational techniques and methodology focusing on effective use of academic learning time, and critique teaching methods through systematic observation of practice.
-Additionally, students will construct and apply on-going authentic assessments appropriate for the content, context and grade level as well as analyze physical education curriculum models.
+Students will examine current issues in elementary, physical education, construct, and teach developmentally appropriate lessons,, establish a sound understanding of, organizational techniques and methodology focusing, on effective use of academic, learning time, and critique teaching methods., Additionally, students will construct, and apply ongoing authentic assessments, appropriate for the content, context,, learner differences and grade.

 PED 441 Driver Task Analysis (3 Credits)

 This is the first of two courses required to obtain certification in Driver Education.
-Introduces the "driver task" as related to the highway transportation system and factors that influences performance ability.
-Prepares students to become eligible to ta
+Introduces the "driver task" as related to the highway transportation system and factors that influence performance ability.
+Prepares students to become eligible to take the certification exams for driving school instructors in both public and private schools.

 PED 443 Drivers Rehabilitation (3 Credits)